EnTRoPY0120/EnTRoPY0120/README.md

 ###

 <p align="left">My name is Vijayaraj from India.
 I'm a budding software developer who's passionate about leveraging new technologies to solve real-world problems.
-My interests lie in exploring Full-Stack Development and DevOps.<br><br>- 🐞 Creating bugs since 2023<br>- 📚 I'm currently learning JavaScript and Node.js<br>- ⚡ In my free time I watch football and play around with Linux.</p>
+My interests lie in exploring Full-Stack Development and DevOps.<br><br>- 🐞 Creating bugs since 2023<br>- 📚 I'm currently learning ReactJS and Node.js<br>- ⚡ In my free time I watch football and play around with Linux.</p>

 ###